-- 3. Set a connected monitor to display the same image as the primary monitor or a different image. - 4.
-For a non-Thunderbolt host PC with USB Type-C only, to connect an additional monitor, press the Menu button to open the OSD menu.
-Navigate to the USB Type-C configuration and select USB-C Video+USB2.0. - WOTE: All but the final monitor in the chain must support DisplayPort multistreaming. - 5.
-Connect the DisplayPort cable from the DisplayPort OUT port of one monitor to the DisplayPort IN port of the next monitor.
+3. Set a connected monitor to display the same image as the primary monitor or a different image.

+- 4. To connect additional monitors (up to four maximum), press the center of the OSD controller to open the OSD menu.
+Navigate to the USB Type-C configuration and select USB-C Video+USB2.0. - NOTE: All but the final monitor in the chain must support DisplayPort multistreaming.
+For example when daisy-chaining four monitors, three of the four daisy-chained monitors need to have DisplayPort and DisplayPort OUT connectors.
+The last monitor in the chain needs only a DisplayPort connector. - 5.
+Connect the DisplayPort cable from the DisplayPort OUT connector of one monitor to the DisplayPort connector of the next monitor.